markbrough/IATI-Segmenter/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## How to run the scripts
+## How to segment files

-1. Install the dependencies.
-It's recommended that you use a `virtualenv`.
-From within the relevant folder, run the following commands (all commands assume a Linux installation):

-        virtualenv ./pyenv
-        source ./pyenv/bin/activate
+1. Install the module `iatisegmenter`:

-        pip install -r requirements.txt
+        pip install iatisegmenter

-3. Run the script:

-        ./iati_segmenter.py [PREFIX] [FILENAME]
+2. Import the module and then segment a file:

+        iatisegmenter.segment_file([PREFIX], [SOURCE FILENAME], [OUTPUT DIRECTORY]

    Where:

-   `prefix` is a short word or acronym at the start of your files, e.g. `dfid`, `worldbank`, etc.
+   `PREFIX` is a short word or acronym at the start of your files, e.g. `dfid`, `worldbank`, etc.

-   `filename` is the path to your file
+   `SOURCE FILENAME` is the path to your file

-4. The data should be output to `data/`

-5. You can also provide multiple files:

-        ./iati_segmenter.py [PREFIX] [FILENAME1] [FILENAME2] etc...
+   `OUTPUT DIRECTORY` is the path to the directory where the files should be output